railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 organizing groups of partners but have no special behavior that affects partners, so you can assign them as you like.
 Then you will define one supplier and one customer, with a contact for each.

-To do this, use the menu :menuselection:`Sales --> Configuration --> Address Book --> Partner Categories` and click :guilabel:`New` to open a new form for defining :guilabel:`Partner Categories`.
+To do this, use the menu :menuselection:`Sales --> Configuration --> Address Book --> Partner Tags` and click :guilabel:`Create` to open a new form for defining :guilabel:`Partner Categories`.
 Define the two categories that follow by just entering their :guilabel:`Category Name` and saving
 them: